ChrisHughes/orb_slam_2_ros/README.md

 We use the [PCL](http://pointclouds.org) to create the dense map.
 The PCL should come with the full ROS installation.
 If this is not the case make sure to install it, for example with rosdep.

 ## DBoW2 and g2o (Included in Thirdparty folder)
-We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
+DenseMap is now using the mt_priority_queue; Add PCL as a dependency; Adjust the build files and README We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

 ## ROS / catkin